godfreybrew/cloudit-azure-aws-gcp/README.md

 ```

-The *gcp* credentials file is called `gcp-credentials.json` and it is structured like this:
+The *gcp* credentials file is called `gcp-credentials.json` and its structured like this:

 ```json
 {